wojciechsura/Spooksoft.Xml.Serialization/README.md

 # Known limitations

 * `null` value in a string property serialized to an attribute will be deserialized as an empty string.
 If you want to keep the null value, serialize it to an element instead (`[XmlElement(...)]`).
 * You need to separately define `XmlArray` and `XmlElement` attributes (if you want to specify custom name for array element).
-You can not store collections inside attribute.
+You can not store collections inside an attribute.
 The same applies to maps and binary data.

 # Development